muratcan-yuksel/articles/web3/freecodecamp/storageFactory.md

 }
 ```

 NB!
-In order for `override` j-keyword to work, the function that we're going to override should be a `virtual` function.
+In order for `override` keyword to work, the function that we're going to override should be a `virtual` function.
 So, we go back to our SimpleStorage.sol contract, find the store function and change it as such:

 ````
     function store(uint256 _favoriteNumber) public virtual {